naturalis/barcode-constrained-phylogeny/README.md

 In this repository this concept is prototyped for both animal species and plant species.

-## Currently added to the snakemake pipeline/repository
-- Extract BOLD data
-- Split data into FASTA files on family level
-- Align FASTA files
-- Make constraint trees for families
-- Make subtrees from families using FASTA alignments and constraint trees

 ## Installation

 The pipeline and its dependencies are managed using conda.
 On a linux or osx system, you can follow these steps to set up the `bactria` Conda environment using an `environment.yml` file and a `requirements.txt` file: